 The content author, Tom Berger, and site administration can be reached at email@example.com or call 404-248-7179.

-Yes, there is currently a backlog of over seventy-five articles that will be created over the next several months.
+Yes, there is currently a backlog of over seventy-five articles that will be created.
 New ideas for material appear almost daily.
 Updating articles and creating new articles will be a continual process.

 Yes, as articles are updated or new articles created, they will be added to the site.
 The What’s New tab at the bottom of the Home Page lists articles in descending date order.
 At some point in the future, the site may add an automatic update notification feature for register users.